ThonyPrice/deepl_project/presentation/manuscript.md

 ## Title slide

+*Niklas starts presenting*

-So i'm X_name, this is Y_name and Z_name.
+So i'm Niklas, this is Thony and William.
 Our project is classification of Image-net with convolutional neural networks.

 ## Agenda

 The presentation will be split into three parts, the first concerning our project proposal and intention in the beginning of the project.

-Then, Y_name will describe our method and how we went about to implement our methodology.
+Then, will describe our method and how we went about to implement our methodology.

-Lastly, Z_name will present our results and some retrospective on the project.
+Lastly, we will present our results and some retrospective on the project.

 ## Project proposal